Where it Began

 Soon, I was not only a member of this club and community, but also the bridge for leadership and the students to work together to expand on the idea of a university-recognized esports program.

 I worked with a team of talented and knowledgeable individuals who collectively brought a vision of a physical esports lab and co-curricular program to life on campus.

 In August 2020, SJU unveiled their esports program.

 My passion and dedication for this kind of work did not go unnoticed in my professional network.
 The only problem was that there weren’t many careers that existed in the collegiate esports field yet.
 Now what?

 The work that I was doing for SJU inspired me to bet on myself and take a chance.
-In February 2020, I quit my full-time job and pursued independent consulting as a contractor to build collegiate esports programs.
+In February 2020, I quit my full-time job as an admission counselor and pursued independent consulting as a contractor to build collegiate esports programs.